 11. How do I make a claim for a grant through the scheme?

-The grant will be paid to the employer through a new online system which has been built for this purpose.
-The HMRC portal to administer the scheme is now live and can be accessed here.
+The grant will be paid to the employer through an online system which has been built for this purpose.
+The HMRC portal to administer the scheme can be accessed here.

 The employer will pay the employee through payroll, and report payments to HMRC using the Real Time Information (RTI) system as usual.